Nomnomburger/Nomnomburger/README.md

 ### Hi there 👋😀

-My name is Winston, and I am a Grade 12 Student located in Markham Ontario.
-I enjoy digital design and brand design.
-Aside from doing schoolwork, I work on web projects, ride my bike, and tinker around on my computer!
+My name is Winston, and I’m a Global Business & Digital Arts student at the University of Waterloo.
+As a product designer, I craft software and digital experiences that solve problems and delight users.
+I also enjoy cycling, manga, and photography!

-- 🔭 I’m currently preparing my university applications
+- 🔭 I’m currently working on the MuniSync project
-- 🌱 I’m currently learning more about web technologies
+- 🌱 I’m currently learning Japanese
 - 🔗 Visit my website at https://www.winstonzhao.ca

 <!--